KEY POINTS

 - Has activity versus sensitive Proteus spp., E. coli, and Klebsiella spp. – “PEcK”

-- Common use is skin and soft tissue infections
+- Common use is skin and soft tissue infections, but can also be used for other infections such as urinary tract infection

 - Cefazolin (Ancef) is the injectable counterpart of oral cephalexin